TestMasters Little Flock, Arkansas LSAT Prep Courses

 Full Length LSAT Course

-- Instructors who have scored in the 98th percentile or higher on an actual LSAT
+- Instructors who have scored in the 98th percentile or higher on an officially administered LSAT

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including materials that contain over 7,500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 8000 questions)

-- Six proctored (and nine additional) full-length diagnostics and access to comprehensive score analyses for each
+- Six proctored (and twelve additional) full-length LSATs and access to comprehensive score reports for each

-- Extensive homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question
+- Thorough homework assignments that contain actual LSAT questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic question type classification for every released LSAT question

 - Access to TestMasters’ copyrighted methods and techniques